jeffbski/redux-logic/docs/api.md

   // optional name - used in monitor$ and error messages, the default name assigned is L(TYPE)-N where TYPE is the action type(s) and N is the index in the logic array

   // filtering/canceling
-  type: T, // required string, regex, array of str/regex, use '*' for all
+  type: T, // required string, regex, Symbol, array of str/regex/Symbol, use '*' for all
-  cancelType: CT, // string, regex, array of strings or regexes
+  cancelType: CT, // string, regex, Symbol, array of str/regex/Symbol
   // type and cancelType also support redux-actions fns for which
   //   the fn.toString() returns the associated action type